MorettiLink/moretti.link/README.md

 # moretti.link
-My personal website was made with semantic HTML, CSS (BEM), SASS, Javascript, GIT, NPM, JSON, etc
+My personal website was made with:
+HTML5 semantic
+CSS3 with BEM
+SASS
+Javascript
+GIT
+NPM
+JSON

 First i draw a diagram of the extructure